camptocamp/odoo-apps/odoo/local-src/sf_report/README.rst

 External layout
 ----------------

-The custom footer layout for senseFly
+The custom header and footer layout for senseFly